 Medications given in response to an AE will be captured in the "Action Taken" section of the AE CRF only.
-No details will be recorded in the concomitant medication Form of the CRF unless the medication(s) received belongs to one of the pre-listed categories.
+No details will be recorded in the concomitant medication Form of the CRF unless the medication(s) received belongs to the reportable medication list.
 Medications will be coded.